leangjia/blender_docs/manual/editors/image/introduction.rst

    Alternatively you can use the number keys :kbd:`1`, :kbd:`2`, :kbd:`3`, etc, to select the slot with the corresponding number.
 A slot can be renamed by double clicking its name in the Image panel in the Sidebar.

 View Layer
    If you are using :doc:`View Layers </render/layers/index>`, use this menu to select which layer is displayed.

 Render Pass
    If you are using :doc:`Render Passes </render/layers/passes>`, use this menu to select which pass is displayed.

 Display Channels
-^^^^^^^^^^^^^^^^

-In the dropdown menu on the right, the displayed channels can be selected.
+   Select what color channels are displayed.

    Color and Alpha
       Replaces transparent pixels with background checkerboard, denoting the alpha channel.
    Color
       Display the colored image, without alpha channel.
    Alpha
       Displays the Alpha channel a grayscale image.
 White areas are opaque, black areas have an alpha of 0.
    Z-Buffer
       Display the depth from the camera, from Clip Start to Clip End, as specified in the :doc:`Camera settings </render/cameras>`.
    Red, Green, Blue
       Single Color Channel visualized as a grayscale image.

 Main View